NBISweden/workshop-bioinformatics-for-PIs/session-hands-on/hands_on.md

 # Data description

 The data you will be using in this exercise is from the paper [YAP and TAZ control peripheral myelination and the expression of laminin receptors in Schwann cells.
 Poitelon et al. Nature Neurosci.
 2016](http://www.nature.com/neuro/journal/v19/n7/abs/nn.4316.html).
 In the experiments performed in this study, YAP and TAZ were knocked-down in Schwann cells to study myelination, using the sciatic nerve in mice as a model.
 For the purpose of this tutorial, that is to shorten the time needed to run various bioinformatics steps, we have down-sampled the original files.
-We randomly sampled, without replacement, 25% reads from each sample, using fastq-sample from the [fastq-tools](http://homes.cs.washington.edu/~dcjones/fastq-tools/) tools.
+We randomly sampled, without replacement, 25% reads from each sample, using fastq-sample from [fastq-tools](http://homes.cs.washington.edu/~dcjones/fastq-tools/).

 <br />